marcauberer/adobe-color-tool/README.md

 })
 ```
 The selected file will automatically be analyzed, whether it is a ACO or ASE file and you get back a object of type `Map<String, List<AdobeColor>>` in the `onComplete` callback method.
-The map will contain key value pairs, which stand for all imported color groups.
+The map will contain key value pairs, which represents all imported color groups.
 The key is the group name and the value is a list of type `AdobeColor` with the actual color values.
 An import of the ACO format will result in a single color group with the name `ACO Import`, containing all color values.

 ## More in-depth technical information